Planning a visit to the Pearl of the Indian Ocean? Here are the 7 Best Things to Do and See in Sri Lanka including beaches, safaris, and more.

 Enjoy my wonder friends!

-Things do and see in Sri Lanka #01: Immerse yourself in full Jungle Book mood and go to a safari
+Immerse yourself in a full Jungle Book mood and go on a safari

 That’s right!!!
 Forget about the captive elephants found in SE Asia and come and see the real deal at the Minneriya National Park located in North-Central Province of Sri Lanka my friends!